soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Remediation is the final phase of the playbook.
 During this phase, remediation steps are taken, based on the investigation and hunting phases.

+## Example: Trigger an investigation from a view in Threat Explorer

+In addition to automatic investigations that can be triggered by an alert, your organization's security operations team can trigger an investigation from a view in Threat Explorer.

 ## Getting started

 To access your investigations, as an Office 365 global administrator, security administrator, or security reader, go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
 Then, do one of the following:

-- In the left navigation, go to **Alerts** > **View alerts**, open one of the investigation related alerts, then click the 'View investigation' link at the bottom of the alert flyout.
+- In the left navigation, go to **Alerts** > **View alerts**, open one of the investigation related alerts, then click the **View investigation** link at the bottom of the alert flyout.

     or